Central Committee of Anti-Fascist Militias of Catalonia: Beginnings

 According to some testimonies, Companys himself was the architect of the idea:

 Companys proposed to the anarcho-syndicalist leaders the creation of a new organism, made up of representatives of all the leftist and unionist political forces, that would be in charge of facing the fascist threat.
-This body was to be called the Central Committee of Antifascist Militias.
+This body was to be called the Central Committee of Anti-Fascist Militias.
 The first objective that Companys considered was to reorganize the armed forces through this new organism, and gave this purpose to the Militia Committee, which extended membership to all political and union forces hoping that anarchists, essentially combative men, would join it and ignore political matters.